1953 Rover P4 75 - "Moneypitty"

 Return to Resources

-The other concern I had with this particular 1953 Rover P4 is it no longer had the original engine and drivetrain.
+This was my first Rover, a 1953 P4 75 purchased for $200 in January 2018.
+This P4 no longer had the original engine and drivetrain.
 Although an engine swap detracts from the value and originality, it is an understandable change considering how difficult it might have been to maintain or repair the engine in the USA during the mid-1990s when I suspect the swap had occurred.
 In place of the original 2.1L 6-cylinder Rover IOE engine was a Toyota 22R 2.4L 4-cylinder transplanted from a 1982 Celica mated to an Aisin-Warner A43D 4-speed automatic transmission taken from a late-1980s Toyota Pickup.
 If anyone wanted to do a Rover resto-mod in 1990 then a Toyota 22R is an excellent engine choice being among the elite group of indestructible engines that are known to run for many hundreds of thousands of miles.
+In the 5 years since I completed restoration of this car, I have seen at least a handful of other 1953 models pop up for sale, and over half of them did not have the original engine.
+Even one of these examples had an identical 22R swap!

-Ultimately, my parents decided they were very interested in the Rover.
-Having never done a full frame off restoration before and the Rover was in need of one, I saw an opportunity to acquire restoration knowledge and hone my skills on the Rover before taking on the 1940 Buick project.
-At the same time, I can at least "save" the Rover when many others wouldn't bother to invest the time and money in a rare vehicle that has limited collectible value in the USA.
+I decided to restore the Rover instead of scrapping it.
+Having never done a full frame off restoration before and the Rover was in need of one, I saw an opportunity to acquire restoration knowledge and hone my skills on the Rover before taking on the 1940 Buick Super project.
+At the same time, I would at least save the Rover when many others wouldn't bother to invest the time and money in a rare vehicle that has limited collectible value in the USA.
 The rest of the content you will find here on the Rover P4 are spread out across several pages as a restoration diary starting from the initial purchase, tear down to the bare frame and ground up restoration.
 I hope you enjoy the pictures and find some of the content useful as there is limited information and pictures on the Internet regarding these unique cars.

 Restoration Diary